Self Guided Hikes

-Los Cuernos is located not far from the beach of Lago Nordenskjold.
+Los Cuernos is located not far from the beach of Lago Nordensköld.
 There are 8 double cabins that include access to a hot tub.
 Dinner is served at communal tables in two shifts.
-All bathrooms are shared by guests in that category.
-Meaning, cabin guests share a bathroom with other cabin guests, refugio guests share with refugio guests and campers share with other campers.
+All bathrooms are shared by guests in each category, meaning cabin guests share a bathroom with other cabin guests, refugio guests share with refugio guests and campers share with other campers.

 Torres del Paine

-Paine Grande is located at the drop off point of the Catamaran on Lago Pehoe.
-The building can accommodate 100 hikers in 22 dormitory rooms with bunks for 6, 4 and 2 people.
+Paine Grande is located at the drop-off point of the catamaran on Lago Pehoé.
+The building can accommodate 100 hikers in 22 dormitory rooms with bunks for 2, 4, or 6 people.
 The refugio has a restaurant, bar, lounge and shop with camping supplies.

 Don Los Cerros

-Don Los Cerros is a 4 star Boutique Hotel & Spa.
-Strategically located on a natural balcony, it allows a view of the Chalten Valley below.
+Don Los Cerros is a 4-star boutique hotel and spa.
+Strategically located on a natural balcony, it allows a view of the Chaltén Valley below.
 The rooms feature large windows, making the landscape a key decorative element in the rooms.